oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 TODO elaborate that a status list only gives information about the maximum number of possible statuses that a list conveys, issuers are recommended to pre-allocate lists, use dead entries that are never assigned or other obfuscation mechanisms

 ## Malicious Issuers
-TODO elaborate on issuers generating unique status lists per JWT token that do not offer herd privacy
+TODO elaborate on issuers generating unique status lists per Subject Token that do not offer herd privacy

 ## Hosting Service (what's a better name here?)
 TODO elaborate on increased privacy if the status list is hosted by a third party instead of the issuer reducing tracking possiblities